-3.1.2.2 Level II - Environmental Assessment (EA)
+3.1.2.3 Environmental Assessment (EA)

-The second level of the NEPA Process is the EA.
+The second level of assessment in the NEPA Process is the EA.
 The EA is a public document used to determine the significance of the environmental effects of a proposed action and the need to look at alternative means to achieve the agency's objectives.

-Every EA must be resolved with a Finding of No Significant Impact (or FONSI), a determination that an Environmental Impact Statement (or EIS) is required, or a "no action" decision.
+Every EA must be resolved with a FONSI, a determination that an EIS is required, or a "no action" decision.
 If a proposed action is not categorically excluded and it is unclear if the action would result in significant impacts (for example, has not previously required an EIS), an EA is prepared to determine if a FONSI or an EIS is appropriate.
 Additionally, in situations where it is not clear whether the action would result in significant impacts, an EA is prepared to definitively determine if an EIS is required.
 The preparation of an EA may be bypassed in favor of the preparation of an EIS if the proposed action is known to have significant impacts on the environment, is potentially controversial, or in instances where past similar actions required an EIS.
 An agency does not have to prepare an EA if they decide to go straight to an EIS.